US Made Supply

 • Fencing companies hauling long runs of chain link, vinyl panels, or iron sections

-Minimum equipment: 5 lb ABC fire extinguisher, reflective triangles, load securement (chains, straps, edge protectors per 49 CFR §393.100).
+Compliance requirements: USDOT number, annual DOT inspection, reflective triangles, fire extinguisher rated at least 5 B:C, and load securement (chains, straps, edge protectors per 49 CFR §393.100).
 Hotshot rigs with trailers over 10,000 lbs GVWR need a DOT number even if the truck is under the threshold.
-See our flatbed truck extinguisher sizing guide.
+See fire extinguisher requirements for flatbed trucks.

 Dump Trucks & Heavy Equipment Haulers